E-CAM/E-CAM-Library/Quantum-Dynamics-Modules/modules/LocConQubit/readme.rst

 Applications of the Module
 __________________________

-Application of the LCT module can be found `here <https://www.e-cam2020.eu/pilot-project-ibm/>`_ .
+Application of the LCT module can be found at the `pilot project web page <https://www.e-cam2020.eu/pilot-project-ibm/>`_ .

 Installation